-- Baseline data used to determine SLOs and set IAGDs; - Selected student population supported by data; - Learning contentaligned to specific, relevant standards; - Interval of instruction for the SLO; - Assessments/measures of progress teacher plans to use to gauge students' progress; - Instructional strategies; - Any important technical information about the indicator evidence (like timing or scoring plans); and - Professional learning/supports needed to achieve the SLOs.
+- baseline data used to determine SLOs and set IAGDs; - selected student population supported by data; - learning content aligned to specific, relevant standards; - interval of instruction for the SLO; - assessments/measures of progress teacher plans to use to gauge students' progress; - instructional strategies; - any important technical information about the indicator evidence (like timing or scoring plans); and - professional learning/supports needed to achieve the SLOs.

-Step 4: Submit SLOs to Evaluator for Review
+Step 4: Submit SLOs to Evaluator for Approval

-SLOs are proposals until the teacher and the evaluator mutually agree upon them.
-Prior to the Goal-Setting Conference, the evaluator will review each SLO relative to the following criteria to ensure that SLOs across subjects, grade levels and schools are both rigorous and comparable:
+SLOs are proposals until the evaluator approves them.
+While teachers and evaluators should confer during the goal-setting process to select mutually agreed-upon SLOs, ultimately, the evaluator must formally approve all SLO proposals.
+The evaluator will examine each SLO relative to the following criteria to ensure that SLOs across subjects, grade levels and schools are both rigorous and comparable:

 - Baseline Trend Data

-- StudentPopulation
+- Student Population

 - Standards and Learning Content

 - Interval of Instruction

 - Assessments/Measures of Progress

 - Indicators of Academic Growth and Development (IAGDs)/Growth Targets

 - Instructional Strategies and Supports